Classroom Climate and Organisation (9860.2)

 Required IT skills

-You are responsible for ensuring you have a viable internet connection that can support both audio and visual interactions.
+If you are enrolled in an online tutorial, you are responsible for ensuring you have a viable internet connection that can support both audio and visual interactions.

 Work placement, internships or practicums